greatti/Data_Studies_in_Pandas-I-/README.md

         - hadnt cpox, no doses, female

 And now we count the number of elements of each group to calculate the percentages, we stay with:
+>OBSERVATIONS:
+>> Had_Took: Had cpox and took at least one dose
+>> Had_Didnttook: Had cpox and hasnt took any dose
+>> Hadnt_Took: Did not contract cpox but took at least one dose
+>> Hadnt_Didnttook: Did not contract cpox and hasnt took any dose

 <table>
   <tr><th>Had_Took</th><th>Had_Didnttook</th><th>Hadnt_Took</th><th>Hadnt_Didnttook</th></tr>